AUCKLAND (now via live-stream): MONDAY 21 SEPTEMBER 2020

 - Evaluating the evidence

-- Dealing with conflicting evidence
+- Dealing with the evidence

-- Tips on how to make well-reasoned findings of fact, assessments of credibility and determining whether factual findings meet relevant definitions such as for bullying, sexual or racial harassment, or discrimination under legislative definitions, policies and/or case law
+- Tips on how to make well-reasoned findings of fact, assessments of credibility and determining whether factual findings meet relevant legal definitions such as for bullying, sexual or racial harassment, or discrimination under legislative definitions, policies and/or case law

 - What should and shouldn't a report contain?
-Is it legally privileged?

 - Producing a report that will withstand external scrutiny and challenge